 - You must accept (or decline) all awards through your myHill portal in order for the aid to transfer and credit to your bill.

-- Bills for the fall semester will be mailed in mid July (due on August 15).
+- Bills for the fall semester will be available online the beginning of July (due the beginning of August).